mcneel/help-docs/_en/flamingo/5/help/render-tab.md

 ### Path Tracer
 {: #path-tracer}
-The path tracer begins by displaying a very grainy image that gradually refines and becomes smooth.
+The path tracer begins by displaying a grainy image that gradually refines and becomes smooth.
 This process is known as *convergence*.
-The path tracer can provide a better quality finished product for many models (with a simpler setup), but does so at the expense of a more complex and time-consuming calculation.
-Note: Using the path tracer can cause bright spot or speckle artifacts to occur during the rendering process.
+The path tracer can provide a better quality finished product for many models (with a simpler setup), but does so at the expense of a more complex and time-consuming calculation. **Note:** Using the path tracer can cause bright spot or speckle artifacts to occur during the rendering process.
 These artifacts are normal to the path tracer and will resolve over time.

 Certain advanced effects, such as caustics or blurry transmission, can be calculated with better accuracy using the path tracer.
 Images rendered with instancing, plants, and displacement maps can converge faster.
 The path tracer is usually easier to set up than the default method.
 Advanced settings such as reflection shaders, daylight portals, and ambient lighting are not used when the path tracer engine is selected.